postcss/postcss-url/README.md

 ##### `url: "inline"`

-Allow you to inline assets using base64 syntax.
+Allow you to inline assets using base64 encoding.
 Can use postcss `from` option to find ressources.

 ##### `url: "copy"`